-Found in 380 Collections and/or Records:
+Found in 384 Collections and/or Records:

 The papers provide a record of Richard O'Connor's literary career.
 They include book length manuscripts, outlines for works, essays, and correspondence with publishers including Doubleday and Company, Little, Brown and Company, McGraw Hill Book Company, G.P.
 Putnam's Sons, and Viking Press.

 Administration And Finance.
 Institutional And Facilities Planning.
 Office of Facilities Management (University Of Maine) Records

 The records contain textual information and photographs regarding University of Maine campus buildings.
 Including, but not for every building: correspondence, memorandums, reports, financial information, photographs, clippings, programs from naming ceremonies, and architectural plans.

 Discontinued Offices & Programs.
 Office Of Innovation & Communications & Instructional Technology (University Of Maine) Records

 Academic Affairs.
 Dean Of Students.
 Associate Dean For Campus Life.
 Office Of Student Activities & Organizations (University Of Maine) Records